smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 coord        | X and Y coordinates in the head unit coordinate system.
 (0, 0) is the top left.

 #### Example
+Please note that if you are integrating an sdl_ios version less than v6.3, the following example code will not work.
+We recommend updating to the latest release version.

 ##### Objective-C
 ```objc